Michael T. Martin Explained

 Early life

-Martin was born on December 2, 1961, in Baltimore, Maryland, to Beverly Beatty and Donald Martin, and attended high school at Archbishop Curley High School.
-He entered novitiate for the Conventual Franciscans at Ellicott City, Maryland, in August 1979 and professed his solemn vows on August 2, 1985.[1]
+Michael Martin was born on December 2, 1961, in Baltimore, Maryland, to Beverly Beatty and Donald Martin.
+He attended Archbishop Curley High School in that city.
+After high school, Martin entered the Franciscan novitiate at Ellicott City, Maryland, in August 1979 and professed his solemn vows to the order on August 2, 1985.[1]
 [2] In the meantime he earned a bachelor's degree in philosophy from Saint Hyacinth Seminary in Granby, Massachusetts, a Baccalaureate in Sacred Theology from the Pontifical University of St. Bonaventure in Rome, and a master's degree in education from Boston College.
-He was ordained to the priesthood on June 10, 1989, by Bishop John Huston Ricard at St. Casimir Church, Baltimore.[3]

 Priesthood

-On April 9, 2024, Pope Francis accepted the resignation of Bishop Peter Jugis of Charlotte due to "chronic but non-life-threatening" kidney issues, and appointed Martin as his successor.[5]
-[6]
+On April 9, 2024, Pope Francis accepted the resignation of Bishop Peter Jugis of Charlotte due to his "chronic but non-life-threatening" kidney issues, and appointed Martin as his successor.[6]
+[7] With Martin's appointment, the Conventual Franciscans became the most represented religious community among the active bishops of the United States.[8]

-Martin's episcopal consecration occurred on May 29 at St. Mark Catholic Church in Huntersville, North Carolina.[8]
+Martin's episcopal consecration occurred on May 29th, 2024, at St. Mark Catholic Church in Huntersville, North Carolina.[9]
+He was consecrated by Archbishop Gregory Hartmayer, with Jugis and Cardinal Christophe Pierre serving as co-consecrators.

 See also